PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 Pods in other namespaces must qualify the name as `my-service.my-ns`.
 These names will resolve to the cluster IP assigned for the Service.

-Kubernetes also supports DNS SRV (Service) records for named ports.
+PlaidCloud also supports DNS SRV (Service) records for named ports.
 If the `my-service.my-ns` Service has a port named `http` with the protocol set to `TCP`, you can do a DNS SRV query for `_http._tcp.my-service.my-ns` to discover the port number for `http`, as well as the IP address.

-The Kubernetes DNS server is the only way to access `ExternalName` Services.
+The PlaidCloud DNS server is the only way to access `ExternalName` Services.
 You can find more information about `ExternalName` resolution in [DNS Pods and Services](/docs/concepts/services-networking/dns-pod-service/).